 How will I get my paycheck while I am on a medical leave?

 While on a medical leave, your pay warrant may not issue from the State Controller's Office on a timely basis when participating in the NonIndustrial Disability Insurance (NDI) program.
 You may want to consider making prior arrangements with General Accounting (Cashier’s Office) to have your pay warrant/statement mailed during your leave of absence.

 How do I report my medical leave time in Absence Management while I am on leave?

-Any leave credits taken during an approved full or partial leave of absence will be entered on your behalf by your HR Analyst/Leave Coordinator in Human Resources.
+Any leave credits taken during an approved full or partial leave of absence will be entered on your behalf by your Leave Coordinator in Human Resources.
 Since Absence Management is available through the web, you can log into your Employee Self Service and verify the time has been entered for you.
-If you have been approved for an intermittent leave of absence under the CSU FML, it will be your responsibility to enter your time in Absence Management on a weekly basis as specified by your HR Analyst/Leave Coordinator.
+If you have been approved for an intermittent leave of absence under the CSU FML, it will be your responsibility to enter your time in Absence Management on a weekly basis as specified by your Leave Coordinator.

 MEDICAL LEAVE PROGRAMS

 Am I Eligible for Family Medical Leave?

 The California State University Family and Medical Leave (CSU FML) incorporates both the federal Family and Medical Leave Act (FMLA) and the state California Family Rights Act (CFRA).
 Employees with at least 12 months of service are eligible for a leave of up to 12 weeks in a 12-month period.
 Some units are required to have actually worked one thousand two hundred and fifty (1,250) hours in the twelve (12) months preceding the leave.
 Additional information may be obtained on the Leave Programs website: http://www.csufresno.edu/hr/benefits/leavesofabsence/medical.shtml